Chopin1983/Readme.md/README.md

 - Create View "Term_Table".
 Now You can see every not expire products
 - Create procedure "Inserting_Transaction", now You can start inserting bills.
-  This procedure except inserting has blocking function, witch doesn't allow You to insert new invoices or recipt, if last bought product from same kind hasn't expired.
+  This procedure except inserting has blocking function, which doesn't allow You to insert new invoices or recipt, if last bought product from same kind hasn't expired.
 If it's, You will see this warning.
          `Invoice can't be inserted, because the expiration date hasn't expired`